 Planning a Whitstable day trip?
 Find out the best places to visit, restaurants, shops and insider tips to make the most of your day.

-Last week I hopped on a train from London to Whitstable.
-It’s one of the first day trips I’ve been on since lockdown lifted and travelling became an option again.
+Last week I hopped on a train from London to Whitstable for a lovely day out by the seaside.
 Whitstable in Kent is one of those places people seem to have endless happy memories of.

-Tales of eating their body weights in fresh oysters (and then remarking on how incredibly cheap they were too!)
+I’d heard tales of people eating their body weights in fresh oysters (and then remarking on how incredibly cheap they were too!)
 Stories of walks along the beach, basking in the sunshine and breathing in the salty sea air.

 So off we went to do the same!
 Armed with plenty of recommendations and a few ideas of our own, we were ready to soak up all of Whitstable’s charm and beauty.